 The links to online stores (like Amazon) on this page are affiliate links.
 As an Amazon Associate South East Asia Backpacker earns from qualifying purchases.

 Of course, some of you who don’t have the time or inclination to read a full review and that’s fair enough.
-If that’s the case, take just two minutes to read the following thoughts of travellers within the South East Asia Backpacker Community….
+If that’s the case, take just two minutes to see what other travellers within the South East Asia Backpacker Community think about the Farpoint/Fairview 40….

 “The Osprey Farpoint 40-litre, a pack away daypack and a bumbag (fanny pack for Americans!), is all that’s needed for Southeast Asia in my opinion.
 Travel light travel far.” – George